abumq/craftx/README.md

 ```

 #### Max depth
-Default object depth supported by craftjson is 64.
+Default object depth supported by craftx is 64.

 ### 2. Craft a Function